RLittlesII/talks/ABOUTME.md

 Who am I: Rodney Littles, II
 ---

-Rodney Littles, II is a Senior Software Engineer and has been working on .NET technologies since 2004.
-Rodney is currently working with Xamarin mobile and Azure cloud infrastructure.
-Rodney is a Microsoft MVP and ReactiveUI maintainer who has been a vocal functional advocate.
-He recently started streaming Rx concepts on [Twitch](https://twitch.tv/rlittlesii).
-Outside of the daily he is a Kung Fu instructor spreading the arts, and breaking his brain trying to become a full fledged Rx Wizard!
+Rodney Littles, II is a Senior Software Engineer with over 17 years of experience in .NET technologies.
+He currently specializes in MAUI mobile and Azure cloud infrastructure, is a Microsoft MVP and ReactiveUI maintainer.
+He is a vocal advocate for reactive programming and streams Rx concepts on [Twitch](https://twitch.tv/rlittlesii).
+All on the journey to becoming a full-fledged Rx Wizard.
+When not observing changes over time Rodney spreads his system of Kung Fu and Tai Chi.